cajacko/project-journal/projects/escape-the-mad-house.md

-# Escape the Mad House
+# Escape the Mad House 🏚

-A co-operative card game of improvised stories and escaping ridiculous situations.
-Basically a co-operative version of bucket of doom but with a single journey/loose narrative.
+A co-operative card game 🃏 of improvised stories and escaping ridiculous situations.
+Basically a co-operative version of Bucket of Doom but with a single journey/loose narrative.
 And a specific end situation.

 Currently in a playable state if you go to the project on [GitHub](https://github.com/cajacko/escape-the-mad-house) and print/write out the resource cards.
 Still very much in a prototype stage, no artwork yet.

-## Next Steps
+## Next Steps ⏭

 - More play tests
 - Experiment with different personality and reaction cards and combinations

-## Updates
+## Updates 🔼

 ---